 Cooperation, and in this case food cooperatives, are and will be instrumental in this thrilling and epic shift.
 As Barry Estabrook, author of Tomatoland, writes, “Cockrall-King makes a compelling and inspiring case that small-scale, urban farming may be the key to fixing our broken industrialized food system.”
 Come find out how!

-Come join us to discuss Food and the City: Urban Agriculture and the New Food Revolution (Prometheus Books, 2012) by Jennifer Cockrall-King on Sunday, October 26, from 6:00-7:30 p.m.
+Please join us to discuss Food and the City: Urban Agriculture and the New Food Revolution (Prometheus Books, 2012) by Jennifer Cockrall-King on Sunday, October 26, from 6:00-7:30 p.m.
 Remember to email email@example.com for the meeting location and directions and/or to receive email reminders about the Good Food Book Club.
-Turn Here Sweet Corn is also available through your local library.
-If you are interested in buying the book, check out the area’s local used book stores or visit Book People of Moscow where Book Club members receive a discount.
+Food and the City by Jennifer Cockrall-King is available through your local library.
+If you are interested in buying the book, check out the area’s local used bookstores or visit BookPeople of Moscow where Book Club members receive a discount.
 For more information about the Good Food Book Club, check out the Outreach section of the Co-op website at www.moscowfood.coop.